AQ2Chile/q2online-osx/README.md

 Just download from the [releases](https://github.com/AQ2Chile/q2online-osx/releases) tab.

-Copy the contents of the `bundle` folder into your `Applications` folder.
+Download Q2Online.app.zip, extract it and copy `Q2Online.app` to your `Applications` folder.

 ## Building it